Shahnazi2002/Python-Examples/README.md

 # Examples
-01- Inches to centimeters converter
+01- Inches to Centimeters Converter

-02- Convert Fahrenheit to Celsius and vice versa
+02- Convert Fahrenheit to Celsius and Vice Versa

-03- Reverse of a number
+03- Reverse of a Number

-04-  Two numbers are multiples or not
+04-  Two Numbers Are Multiples or Not

-05- Dice roller
+05- Dice Roller

 06 - BMI Calculator